TheGeekFiles/Install-Webserver/README.md

 # Credits
-I wrote the .sh script, but the apache2 web server and mysql server are not.
+I wrote the .sh script, but the Apache2 web server and MySQL server are not.
 The credit for those programs go to the respected owners.
-This is just the easy way to install and setup a basic web server.
+This is just the easy way to install and setup a basic web server with Apache2 and MySQL.